enspirit/yourbackendisbroken.dev/pages/tuto-steps/step-2/index.md

-# Webspicy Tutorial - Step 2
+# Step 2 - It's a test framework, so it asserts!

 In this second step we are going to test a simple `GET` endpoint.
 Our API is currently serving a list of Todo items on `/todos`.